 Remember, the key to these strategies is to keep them light, fun, and free from pressure.
 Too often, dinnertime is fraught with power struggles and defiance.
 Food can be emotional for kids and parents alike!
 By incorporating these playful approaches, you’re not just addressing the immediate challenge of picky eating—you’re easing fears and building stronger connections with your children.

-When we help our children with food issues, we might see leaps and gains in other areas of their lives too.
-There’s a reciprocal relationship between general emotional well-being and attitudes towards food.
-By addressing one, we often see improvements in the other.
+When we help our children work through food challenges, we often see positive changes in other areas of their lives too.
+There’s a natural connection between emotional well-being and food relationships.
+By addressing one, we typically see improvements in the other.
 So, take a deep breath, add a dash of patience, a sprinkle of understanding, and a generous helping of playfulness to your family dinner recipe.
 Here’s to more laughter and less struggle at your dinner table!